TrellixVulnTeam/swahilipython_SCMU/Doc/library/doctest.rst

 The traceback header is followed by an optional traceback stack, whose contents are ignored by doctest.
-The traceback stack is typically omitted, or copied verbatim from an interactive session.
+The traceback stack is typically omitted, or copied verbatim kutoka an interactive session.

 The traceback stack is followed by the most interesting part: the line(s) containing the exception type and detail.
 This is usually the last line of a